Three Lions (song): Themes

-The song title refers to the three lions on the England team crest.
-The chorus lyric, "it's coming home", reflected the fact that the Euro 96 competition was the first football competition England had hosted since the 1966 FIFA World Cup but has evolved to include the concept of the cup returning to the homeland of the sport.
-The song makes references to several players, Bobby Moore, Bobby Charlton, Nobby Stiles and Gordon Banks, who played in the 1966 World Cup winning team.
+The title refers to the three lions on the England team crest.
+The chorus lyric, "it's coming home", reflected the fact that Euro 1996 was the first football competition England had hosted since the 1966 FIFA World Cup but has evolved to include the concept of the cup returning to the homeland of the sport.
+The song makes references to several players: Bobby Moore, Bobby Charlton, Nobby Stiles and Gordon Banks, who played in the 1966 World Cup winning team.

 Among the references in the song are: